-- Tap the information icons to the right of each Problem to read a detailed description and recommended actions. - Red icons indicate Failure conditions.
+Tap the red (1) or yellow (1) information icons to the right of each Problem to read a detailed description and recommended actions.

-• Yellow icons indicate Warning conditions.
+- Red icons indicate Failure conditions. - Yellow icons indicate Warning conditions.

 When you finish configuring, tap the back button to return to the main Discovery screen.